Albrechtice nad Vltavou: Etymology

 The name Albrechtice is derived from the personal name Albrecht, meaning "the village of Albrecht's people".

 Geography

 Albrechtice nad Vltavou is located about 12 km southeast of Písek and 32 km north of České Budějovice.
 It lies in the Tábor Uplands.
 The highest point is the hill Na Skalce at 533 m above sea level.
 The entire eastern municipal border is formed by the Vltava River.

 History

-The first written mention of Albrechtice is from 1352, the church was first mentioned in 1360.
-In the second half of the 16th century, Albrechtice was owned by the knights Oudražský of Kestřany.
+The first written mention of Albrechtice is from 1352.
+The church was first mentioned in 1360.
+In the second half of the 16th century, Albrechtice was owned by the Knights Oudražský of Kestřany.
 After the Battle of White Mountain in 1620, Albrechtice was acquired by Baltasar Marradas and joined to the Hluboká estate.
 Albrechtice was then a market town, but it was destroyed during the Thirty Years' War and in 1635, Albrechtice ceased to be a market town and became a village.
-In the following centuries, it was owned by various lower nobles.
+In the following centuries, it was owned by various lesser nobles.